Douglas019BR/COWDOL/README.md

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

-### Contributing
+## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Thank you for your interest in contributing to this project!
+We welcome all contributions, regardless of experience level.
+Please refer to the [Contributing Guidelines](./CONTRIBUTING.md) for detailed instructions on how to get started.

 ### Contact
-For any inquiries, please contact [douglassermarini@gmail.com].
+For any inquiries, please contact [douglassermarini@gmail.com] or another colaborator.